-This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+This work is based on observations made with the NASA/ESA/CSA JWST.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-These observations are associated with program #1726.
+These observations are associated with program no. 1726.

 This paper makes use of the following ALMA data: ADS/JAO.ALMA#2021.1.00707.S.
-ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), to-gether with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
+ALMA is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.

-This work also utilises JWST data from the program # 1232, obtained from the Mikulski Archive.
+This work also utilizes JWST data from the program no. 1232, obtained from the Mikulski Archive.